-Nevertheless, not every country is able to provide extensive and comprehensive training for free, just like many businesses.
-Even so, the majority of nations and states provide funding for the basic educational stage, which is represented by primary and secondary school.
+Nevertheless, not every country can provide extensive and comprehensive training for free, just like many businesses.
+Even so, the majority of nations and states provide funding for the basic educational stage, which is represented by a primary and secondary school.

 Whenever a country invests in education, it basically invests in human capital.
 When you invest in tools and resources, you invest to receive something back later.
 It goes exactly the same as the educational system.

 Every country, business, or individual who realizes this aspect will surely thrive in the long-term.
 Why’s that?
 Because we’re moving forward and there’s no way to stay on the top of the ladder without constantly improving your personal and professional knowledge, skills, and mindset!

 In essence, the more knowledgeable and skilled an employee is, the better results he will usually generate.
 The higher the results of an employee the higher the results of that company.
 Follow me.

 When a company grows in performance, it’ll automatically improve its countries’ economy due to various reasons.
 It’s all cause-and-effect.